julep-ai/julep/docs/python-sdk-docs/julep/managers/tool.md

-    agent_id (Union[str, UUID]): The unique identifier for the agent, either in string or UUID format. tool_id (Union[str, UUID]): The unique identifier for the tool, either in string or UUID format. function (FunctionDefDict): A dictionary containing the function definition that conforms with the required API schema.
+    agent_id (Union[str, UUID]): The unique identifier for the agent, either in string or UUID format. tool_id (Union[str, UUID]): The unique identifier for the tool, either in string or UUID format. function (FunctionDefDict): A dictionary containing the function definition that conforms with the required API schema. overwrite (bool): A flag to indicate whether to overwrite the existing function definition.
+Defaults to False.

 Returns:
     Union[ResourceUpdatedResponse, Awaitable[ResourceUpdatedResponse]]: The updated resource response sync or async.